Sabokou/BigData/README.md

 ## Use-Case

 The media library has the primary function of allowing users to loan books.
-This loan is given the idea more reflective of a download functionality.
+These loans are more reflective of a download functionality but since a true download functionality is out of scope for this project it was decided that it would be considered as a loan instead.
 To "loan" books one has to be logged in via the log-in functionality which is situated in the top right corner of the page.
 There are three users created one of which being "nadia" with password "1234".
 The navigation bar is situated on the left-hand side and can be used to navigate between the different pages.